ShaunCurtis/Blazr.IRepository/Readme.md

 }
 ```

+There's one exception to the return rule: the Id for an inserted record.
+If you aren't using Guids to give your records unique identifiers, then the database generated Id should be considered a piece of status information!

 #### Item Requests

-*Queries* are requests to get data from the data store: no mutation.
+A *Query* is a request to get data from the data store: no mutation.
 We can define an item query like this:

 ```csharp
 public sealed record ItemQueryRequest